sharovatov/sharovatov.github.io/e/2024-01-qa-interview.md

+---

+Following this method should make designing interviews easier and more efficient.

+Testing the candidate

 When you are the tester, you don't really need to check how the task is programmed, you need to understand if the task does what it is intended to do - if its behavior matches the requirements.